karlnapf/shogun-wiki/Google-Summer-of-Code-2016-Projects.md

  * peer-review a fellow student's work in the final phase of GSoC
  * jointly helpo with the 5.0 release in the final phase of GSoC

-Furthermore, we plan an experiment this year: a joint project by all our students -- building a [Shogun cookbook](GSoC_2016_project_cookbook)
+Furthermore, we plan an experiment this year: an additional side-project that all students work on jointly and in addition to their main project -- building a [Shogun cookbook](GSoC_2016_project_cookbook)

 ## Improving Shogun
 These are roughly ordered in our priority in them.
 Most of them *do not* focus on Machine Learning but rather on software engineering.